apigee/apijam/Labs/Core/Lab 8 Consume APIs/README.md

 # Quiz

-1. When you create an APP, What are the different keys associated with it ?
+1. When you create an app, what are the different keys associated with it?

-2. Is it possible to create different Apps with same App Name ?
+2. Is it possible to create different apps with same app name?

-3. Is it possible to associate multiple API Products with same App ?
+3. Is it possible to associate multiple API Products with same app?

 # Summary